amcginlay/k8s-primer/content/014_test_in_docker/_index.md

 As you launch your app in Docker you have the opportunity to provide override values for these variables.
 This technique of separating your code from its config is considered good practice and you will take advantage of it whenever you can.

-Run a second instance of your app with an alternative `GREETING`, taking care to target an unused port number on the host.
+Run a second instance of your app with an alternative `GREETING`, taking care to target an unused port on the host.
 ```bash
 container2_id=$(docker run --env "GREETING=Hi from" --detach --rm --publish 8082:80 demo:1.0.0)
 ```